Report

 Types of neglect include:

-Example: a child is given no socks or sweater in wintertime.
+Example: a child is given no socks or sweater in cold weather.

-Example: the house has garbage and excrement on the floor, exposed wires, and is insect and rodent-infested.
+Example: the house has garbage and excrement on the floor; exposed electrical wires; is insect and rodent-infested.

-e.
-HYGIENE – failure to keep the child clean, tidy, and bathed.
+HYGIENE – failure to keep the child clean and tidy.

-f.
-SUPERVISION – failure to watch the child appropriately to the child’s developmental abilities to ensure his/her own safety.
+SUPERVISION – failure to watch that the child is safe according to their developmental abilities.

-Example: A teacher fails to protect the child even though the child has informed the teacher that he is being physically and sexually abused by older boys at school.
+Example: A teacher fails to protect the child even though the child has informed the teacher that they are being harmed by older children at school.

-Example: Parents repeatedly leave a 5-year-old child alone sleeping while they go out; parent lets 3-year-old run around temple parking lot unsupervised.
+Example: Caregiver leaves a 5-year-old child alone sleeping while they go out; parent lets 3-year-old roam around a parking lot unsupervised.

 These situations do not always mean a child is neglected.
 Sometimes cultural values, the standards of care in the community, and poverty may be contributing factors, indicating the family is in need of information or assistance.
 When a family fails to use information and resources, and the child’s health or safety is at risk, then child welfare intervention may be required.
 In addition, many States provide an exception to the definition of neglect for parents who choose not to seek medical care for their children due to religious beliefs that may prohibit medical intervention.